Changissnz/nu_merchant_principal/README.md

 accountability.
 Educators generally steer clear from the losses from experimentation.
-The simple more is that they cannot risk their reputation to become entangled in what is perceived by third-party judges as fallibility traps.
+The simple more is that they cannot risk their reputation to become entangled in what are perceived by third-party judges as fallibility traps.
 The fact that there are different natures and styles attached to those that experiment validates the anticipation that conceptualizations of fallibility such as the Seven Deadly Sins are to be mentioned by some in their aims to "reveal and penalize evil".

+Autonomy is intricately connected to information-flow systems.
+Some important attributes of noteworthy mention are filtration processes, recognition mechanisms, flow control, network administration, and ultimately, capabilities past the knowledge that is perfect information.